Horcher (restaurant): In Berlin

-In 1934 Hermann Göring, Heinrich Himmler, and other senior Nazis dined on crab at a celebratory meal at Horcher's following the Night of the Long Knives.
-Edward, Duke of Windsor, and Wallis, Duchess of Windsor dined at Horcher's on the first night of their tour of Germany in 1937.
+In 1934 Hermann Göring, Heinrich Himmler, and other senior Nazis dined on crab at a celebratory meal at Horcher, following the Night of the Long Knives.
+Edward, Duke of Windsor, and Wallis, Duchess of Windsor dined at Horcher on the first night of their tour of Germany in 1937.
 They were joined by the Foreign Minister Joachim von Ribbentrop for dinner.
 The night was attended by Albert Speer (with whom the Windsors discussed classical music) and Joseph and Magda Goebbels.

+Horcher opened a branch in London in March 1938.

+The staff of Horcher were exempt from conscription during World War II.

+During lunch at Horcher in December 1939, German diplomat Hasso von Etzdorf told Prince Otto von Bismarck and Raoul Wallenberg of Adolf Hitler's plans to invade Denmark and Norway.

-British double agent Duško Popov was told by his German case officer Johnny Jebsen that there were hidden microphones in the flower vases at Horcher's during a 1941 meal.
+British double agent Duško Popov was told by his German case officer Johnny Jebsen that there were hidden microphones in the flower vases at Horcher during a 1941 meal.

-Horcher's closed in Berlin following Joseph Goebbels's Total War speech during World War II.
+Horcher closed following Joseph Goebbels's 1943 Total War speech during World War II.
 Goebbels announced the closure of restaurants in the speech, saying that "It may be that an occasional person thinks that, even during war, his stomach is the most important thing.
 We cannot pay him any heed".
 Horcher's was the favourite restaurant of Hermann Göring, who dined there free of charge.
 Göring would entertain guests there and frequently hired Horcher's as caterers for his events.
 The historian Nicholas O'Shaughnessy has interpreted the closure of Horcher's by Goebbels as part of power struggles between Goebbels and Göring.
-During lunch at Horcher's in December 1939 the German diplomat Hasso von Etzdorf told Prince Otto von Bismarck and Raoul Wallenberg of Adolf Hitler's plans to invade Denmark and Norway.

-The staff of Horcher's were exempt from conscription during World War II.
-The first act of Carl Zuckmayer's 1946 play The Devil's General is set at Horcher's.
+The first act of Carl Zuckmayer's 1946 play The Devil's General is set at Horcher.